aws-samples/aws-lambda-web-gateway/README.md

 - `AUTH_MODE`
 - `ADDR`

-Note: When using the `Config::load()` method, both the configuration file and environment variables are considered, with environment variables taking precedence.
-If you want to load configuration only from a file without applying environment overrides, use the `Config::load_from_file()` method instead.
+Environment variables take precedence over the configuration file when both are present.

 ## Building and Running